JsMarq96/TJE_Framework_42_Test/README.md

 - Parser to load OBJ, PNG and TGA.
 Re-stores meshes in binary for faster load.
 - Supports skinned animated meshes using own format (you must use a web tool to convert them).

-This version is intended as a Test for the workshop with 42 barcelona in order to test before hand the framework's compatibility with their systems.
+This version is intended as a Test for the workshop with 42 Barcelona technical school in order to test before hand the framework's compatibility with their systems.

 ## Installation